 When an aviation accident occurs, accident victims may have the right to take legal action to recover compensation for injuries or for the wrongful death of a loved one.
 However, the process of taking action and pursuing compensation differs depending upon the cause of the crash; where the accident happened; and what type of jet or plane the accident happened on.
 In every case, however, you need an experienced Boston aviation accident lawyer to help you understand your legal rights and pursue a claim for full compensation.
-The Law Offices of Jeffrey S. Glassman can help.The Dangers of Aviation Accidents
+Jeffrey Glassman Injury Lawyers can help.The Dangers of Aviation Accidents

 Aviation accidents can occur on private aircrafts; on U.S. or international commercial planes; on charter planes; on sight-seeing planes; on corporate planes; and on air medical planes and jets.
 Although every type of plane, including private planes, must be piloted by a licensed professional, mistakes can still be made and things can still go wrong.
 In fact, aircraft accidents occur thousands of times per year as a result of problems including:

 - Equipment failure and faulty equipment.